gdwhittaker94/4Geeks_exercise-family-static-api/README.md

 2) The only two files you have to edit are:

 - `src/datastructure.py`: Contains the class with the rules on how to manage the family members.
 - `src/app.py`: Contains the API, it uses the Family as data structure.

-3) We have prepared a set of automated tests that will give you an idea if your code is correct, run the tests by typing `$ pipenv run test` on the command line.

 ## Data structures